Holoptychius

-Holoptychius (from όλος holos, 'whole' and πτυχή ptyche 'fold') is an extinct genus of porolepiform lobe-finned fish from the Middle Devonian to Carboniferous (Mississippian) periods.
-It is known from fossils worldwide.
+Holoptychius (from όλος holos, 'whole' and πτυχή ptyche 'fold') is an extinct genus of marine & freshwater porolepiform lobe-finned fish from the Late Devonian period.
+It is known from fossils worldwide, from North America, South America, and much of Europe.
 The genus was first described by Louis Agassiz in 1839.

 Description

 Holoptychius was a streamlined predator about 50 cm long (though largest specimen could grow up to 2.5 m), which fed on other bony fish.
 Its rounded scales and body form indicate that it could have swum quickly through the water to catch prey.
 Similar to other rhipidistians, it had fang-like teeth on its palate in addition to smaller teeth on the jaws.
 Its asymmetrical tail sported a caudal fin on its lower end.
 To compensate for the downward push caused by this fin placement, the pectoral fins of Holoptychius were placed high on the body.

+It was likely an ambush predator with a similar lifestyle to the modern arapaima.
+It had a distinct layer of hard but flexible scales that may have helped to fend off attacks from other predatory lobe-finned fish.

 Species

-Of the genus Holoptychius the following species have been described: